ancpazambuja/phd/annotations/velocity_model_building.md

 will allow us to “see” different things.
 The objective here is to have methods that automatically provide high-quality results, reflecting rich information about the subsurface.

+#### DL for Seismic's Challenges
+"*We look at these new developments as a potential holy grail of seismic exploration where the raw data are given to a machine that provides automatically the best and most informative model in an efficient manner.*"